jimwei1/Learning-Scorpion/README.md

 prob gonna use multiple diff dictionaries to generate all the diff branches, then just generate the same way as snake. will ask in class tmrw prob

+so basically we're making a function that makes a random number of legs for the snake.
+There should be a root + joint + root2 for each direction, and then just add an iteratable for every function within the function.
+I'm confused.

 ## Random Behavior: